-Global Perspectives is about developing skills and these are used in every subject.
-Every good teacher should be able to see the value for their lessons.
-Do you think learners should know about plagiarism and academic honesty?
-That's covered in the research skill in Global Perspectives and is essential whatever lesson you're in.
-What about evaluating sources and communicating their ideas?
-They are just as important in science as in geography or English.
-You can make endless links between skills and subjects.
+Global Perspectives is about developing skills that are found in every subject.
+Every good teacher understands the value of skills in their lessons.
+Plagiarism and academic honesty is part of the research skill in Global Perspectives and is essential whatever lesson you are in.
+Evaluating sources and communicating ideas are just as important in science as in geography or English.
+There are endless links between skills and subjects.

-It is also important that all teachers have an awareness of the programme so they can make links between Global Perspectives and the subject(s) they teach.
-For example, if a teacher usually covers graph work and evaluating numerical data in a mathematics lesson, they can link a Challenge to this.
+All teachers should have an awareness of Global Perspectives so they can make links with the subject(s) they teach.
 This helps learners to see the value of the skills they are developing in every lesson.

 Do you offer any teacher training?
 My teachers are not trained to deliver a programme like this.

-The Challenges and Teacher Guide on the Lower Secondary support site also contains lots of useful information.
+All the resources you need are available on Lower Secondary support site also contains lots of useful information.